runceel/ReactiveProperty/docs/docs/features/Commanding.md

 ReactiveCommand<string> hasCommandParameterCommand = canExecuteSource.ToReactiveCommand<string>(false);
 ```

-When Execute method is called, ReactiveCommand call the OnNext callback.
+When the `Execute` method is called, `ReactiveCommand` calls the `OnNext` callback.
-You can register execute logic using the Subscribe method.
+You can register execute logic using the `Subscribe` method.

 ```csharp
 ReactiveCommand someCommand = new ReactiveCommand();